gbgabiola/progress/README.md

 - [ ] Project: Pick a template from [here](http://www.free-css.com/free-css-templates) and create a new template with it as your inspiration (do not use its assets)
 - [ ] Project: Clone FaceBook - yes, all the functionality.
 See [here](http://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project) for a list of requirements you should fullfill.

-## Tier 4 - polish the rough edges
+## Tier 4 - Polish the rough edges

 - [ ] Project: Read up on [Travis CI](https://travis-ci.org/) - try to incorporate it into any project in active development or which you intend to keep running on the web
 - [ ] Course: [Linear Algebra - Foundations to Frontiers](https://www.edx.org/course/linear-algebra-foundations-frontiers-utaustinx-ut-5-04x#!)